paul-hammant/tbd/content/branch-for-release/index.md

 Brad Appleton points out that many do not realize that branches can be created **retroactively**.
 That is taken advantage of here in the case of bugs after "release from tag", or even changes for point releases.

-### Directionality of cherry-pick
+### Cherry-picks from Trunk to branch ONLY

-This one is controversial even within teams practicing everything else about Trunk-Based Development: you should not fix bugs on the release in the expectation of cherry-picking them back to the trunk, in case you forget to do that.
+You should not fix bugs on the release branch in the expectation of cherry-picking them back to the trunk.
+Why?
+Well in case you forget to do that in the heat of the moment.
 Forgetting means a regression in production some weeks later (and someone getting fired).
-It can happen if things are being fixed in the night by a tired develop who wants to get back to bed.
+It can happen if things are being fixed in the night by a tired developer who wants to get back to bed.

+This rule for Trunk Based Development remains difficult to accept, even within teams practicing everything else about Trunk-Based Development.
+It takes just one regression though for a policy change to be made for the team.

-Of course, sometimes you cannot reproduce the bug on trunk so you have to do it the other way round.
+Of course, sometimes you **cannot** reproduce the bug on trunk so you have to do it the other way round, despite everything mentioned above.

 ## Release branch deletion